Financial Aid

 A:

-Offers are posted online through the MyUH Portal.
-The initial offer notification is emailed to you, and it explains in detail how to log onto the MyUH Portal to view the awards.
+Offers are posted online in your MyUH Services account.
+The initial offer notification is emailed to you, and explains in detail how to log into MyUH Services to view the awards.

 2. Under Academic Services click on the Financial Aid link